Blayney, New South Wales: Facilities and services

 Blayney has three hotels: The Exchange, the Royal, and Tattersalls, all in Adelaide Street.
 A fourth, the Club House, has been converted to a Baptist church.
 There are six churches in all, the other five being Catholic, Uniting, Anglican, Presbyterian and Pentecostal.

-There are three service stations, one offering unmanned 24-hour service for credit card purchases, one supermarket (IGA/Discount Daves), and various retail shops.
+There are three service stations, one offering unmanned 24-hour service for credit card purchases, one supermarket (Bernardi's Marketplace/Discount Daves), and various retail shops.
 A multi-purpose Community Centre with a large auditorium and a commercial standard kitchen is adjacent to the Council Chambers, and council also operate an aquatic centre with a large indoor swimming pool and other exercise facilities, and a public library.
 There are State Government run primary and high schools, with pupils arriving by school bus from surrounding rural areas, and a Catholic run primary school.
 The hospital offers emergency and medical care and limited surgical services, with more serious cases being transferred to Orange Base Hospital.

 There is a 24-hour public toilet in Adelaide Street (the Mid-Western Highway) just before leaving the town heading west.